-- ▷ investigate the workings of the cell from several perspectives. - explore the relationship between nucleic acids and proteins as key molecules in cellular processes. - analyse the structure and function of nucleic acids as information molecules, gene structure and expression in prokaryotic and eukaryotic cells and proteins as a diverse group of functional molecules. - examine the biological consequences of manipulating the DNA molecule and applying biotechnologies. - explore the structure, regulation and rate of biochemical pathways, with reference to photosynthesis and cellular respiration. - explore how the application of biotechnologies to biochemical pathways could lead to improvements in agricultural practices. - apply their knowledge of cellular processes through investigation of a selected case study, data analysis and/or a bioethical issue.
+- several perspectives. - explore the relationship between nucleic acids and proteins as key molecules in cellular processes. - ▷ analyse the structure and function of nucleic acids as information molecules, gene structure and expression in prokaryotic and eukaryotic cells and proteins as a diverse group of functional molecules. - of manipulating the DNA molecule and applying biotechnologies. - ▷ explore the structure, regulation and rate of biochemical pathways, with reference to photosynthesis and cellular respiration. - explore how the application of biotechnologies to biochemical pathways could lead to improvements in agricultural - □ apply their knowledge of cellular processes through investigation of a selected case study, data analysis and/or a bioethical